 The Magic Kingdom will allow guests on to Main Street U.S.A. an hour before the park opens.
 All of the lands are roped off but you can look around, take pictures and shop.
 The show at the Cinderalla Castle just before opening is a great way to kick off the day.
 You can strategize a couple of ways if you go to the park early: You can head to the ride you want to ride the most just after opening or the ones you know will have long lines (such as The Seven Dwarfs Mine Train or Space Mountain) OR you can head toward the back the park and work your way to the front, because most people do the opposite.

 Yep, you are seeing a trend with the “do things early” business.
 Booking your character dining reservations is something you need to do as soon as you start planning your trip.
-You can (and should) book your character dining 180 days out and yes, your Disney vacation planner will also take care of that for you free of charge.
+You can (and should) book your character dining 180 days out.
+It forces you to plan early, yes, but with a vacation at Walt Disney World, planning early is your friend.

 Some character dining experiences will sell out faster than others, so take some time and figure out what the best one is for your family.
 They are pricey, and while the food is very good, it’s probably not going to meet your threshold of “$150 for a family of four good.”
 We found the experience to be totally worth it, though, because character dining eliminates the need to stand in line to see your favorite characters and it gives you more than a 30-second meet and greet with them.
 We did Akershus Royal Banquet Hall at Epcot and got to hobnob with Belle, Cinderella, Ariel, Sleeping Beauty and Snow White.
 Each princess stopped by our table and took plenty of time to chat with our boys, signs autographs and pose for pictures.
 It was really magical.